ttiny/jsdocgen/README.md

 `-outdir` is where the viewer's main file (index.html) will be placed.

 The two `-def` arguments define some variables that will be hardcoded in the viewer while building it.

 By default the viewer will look for the docs in subfolder of where it is placed named 'docs'.
 If you choose a different location you also need to provide `-docslocation=<location>` argument.
 Location points to a folder relative to the viewer's root.

-<a name="parser"></a>
 Using the parser
 ================
 The parser is started with a command from the shell.